Cloning Strategies for Expression Vector Preparation

-With StarGate we developed a cloning system which allows a fast and convenient screening for the optimal expression features.
+With StarGate IBA developed a cloning system which allows a fast and convenient screening for the optimal expression features.
 Rapid and standardized subcloning of an arbitrary gene into a wide collection of expression vectors (Acceptor Vectors) is enabled without time consuming planning.

 StarGate for fast protein expression cloning